alex-ong/NESTrisSharpener/README.md

 # Download and installation
 1) Installing obs-shader-filter
 * Info/Install: [\[read this\]](https://github.com/Oncorporation/obs-shaderfilter) [\[download here\]](https://github.com/Oncorporation/obs-shaderfilter/releases/download/v1.0/obs-shaderfilter-win.zip) (tl;dr unzip to correct place and override)
-* Latest release of the plugin: https://github.com/Oncorporation/obs-shaderfilter/releases
+* Do not use the latest release; use the one linked
 * Alternate clarification images: https://imgur.com/a/vWVJ2Sy

 Do not proceed to step 2 until you have confirmed that obs-shader-filter is installed.